Server Log Fundamentals & Compliance: A Technical Blueprint

 Expected Output:

 Safety Note: Test lifecycle policies in a staging bucket first.
-Glacier retrieval incurs latency and costs.
-Ensure your SIEM or analytics platform supports cold-tier queries before enforcing expiration.
+Glacier retrieval incurs latency (minutes to hours depending on tier) and per-GB retrieval costs, and an Expiration rule deletes irreversibly.
+Confirm your SIEM or analytics platform supports cold-tier queries before enforcing expiration.

 Common Mistakes